MongoEngine/mongoengine/docs/guide/defining-documents.rst

 ====================
 Document classes that inherit **directly** from :class:`~mongoengine.Document` will have their own **collection** in the database.
-The name of the collection is by default the name of the class, coverted to lowercase (so in the example above, the collection would be called `page`).
+The name of the collection is by default the name of the class, converted to lowercase (so in the example above, the collection would be called `page`).
 If you need to change the name of the collection (e.g. to use MongoEngine with an existing database), then create a class dictionary attribute called :attr:`meta` on your document, and